skooter500/DT228-OOP-2015/README.md

 ![Sketch](images/p19.png)

 However real instruments generate "harmonics" and so it will never be a perfect sine wave.
 These are caused by the physical properties of the instrument.
+That's why the plot of the music not is not a perfect sine wave.

 Different musical notes are caused by the the air vibrating at different frequencies.
 For example, when we hear the note D the wave will repeat 293 times in a second.
 When we hear the note A, the wave will repeat 440 times in a second.
 A single "wave" in the audio is called a "period".